tavareshugo/R-intro-Cambridge-SysBio/README.md

 * <a href="https://tavareshugo.github.io/data_carpentry_extras/data_structures_functions_loops/data_structures_functions_loops.html" target="_blank">Data Structures, Functions and Loops</a>

+* **Extra materials:** * <a href="https://tavareshugo.github.io/data-carpentry-rnaseq/" target="_blank">Exploratory analysis of gene expression data</a> (these materials illustrate many of the functions we covered in this course, using a different dataset relevant for bioinformatic applications)

 <!--
 - Detail object types and how they relate to each other.
 See: http://adv-r.had.co.nz/Data-structures.html and https://r4ds.had.co.nz/vectors.html
     - atomic vector (aka vector), list (recursive vector), matrix (vector with 2 dims), data.frame (list of equal-length vectors), array (vector with n dims) - and how they relate to each other.